Cape Town's water disaster averted due to public shaming, police crackdown

 June 2015 - In Kenya, you are five times more likely to be shot dead by the police than a criminal.
 This investigation into the shooting death of a young robbery suspect in a Nairobi slum underscores the out-of-control problem of extrajudicial killings by police.

-“The police officers said 'We warned you that anywhere we come across you, we are going to kill you and today it’s your day,'” she recalled.
+“The police officers said 'We warned you that anywhere we come across you, we are going to kill you and today it’s your day,'”